supermarin/Smart-Scroll-View/README.markdown

     - Set the scrollView's content size and frame size
     - Automatically scroll when the keyboard pops up, and scroll back
     - Release the view if using a non-arc environment
+    - Resign the text field's first responder by default, if you press Return

 Images coming soon...